Azure/Enterprise-Scale/docs/wiki/ALZ-Policies.md

 ### Landing Zones

 This is the parent management group for all the landing zone child management groups.
-Policy assignment is predominantly focused on ensuring workloads residing under this hierachy are secure and compliant.
+Policy assignment is predominantly focused on ensuring workloads residing under this hierarchy are secure and compliant.

 <table>
 <tr><th>Management Group </th><th>Policy Configuration</th></tr>